mfem/web/src/building.md

 cmake --build . -j 4 --target examples
 ```

-To quickly check if the code is succesfully built using example 1/1p use the `check` target.
+To quickly check if the code is successfully built using example 1/1p use the `check` target.
 ```sh
 cmake --build . -j 4 --target check
 ```